shaheerzaman/graphai/docs/get-started/quickstart.md

 5. The `node_end` node returns the final output.

 This simple example demonstrates GraphAI's flexibility.
 By changing the node implementations, you can easily modify the agent's behavior without changing its overall structure.

-## Next Steps

-- Explore the [User Guide](../user-guide/components/graphs.md) for more detailed information about GraphAI's components
-- Check out the [Graphs](../user-guide/components/graphs.md) documentation to learn more about connecting nodes
-- Learn about [Callbacks](../user-guide/components/callbacks.md) to implement streaming responses